DarkenedBright/hypixel-go-sdk/openapi/docs/SkyBlockProfileMemberNetherIslandPlayerData.md

 ### NewSkyBlockProfileMemberNetherIslandPlayerData

-`func NewSkyBlockProfileMemberNetherIslandPlayerData(abiphone SkyBlockProfileMemberNetherIslandPlayerDataAbiphone, kuudraCompletedTiers SkyBlockProfileMemberNetherIslandPlayerDataKuudraCompletedTiers, ) *SkyBlockProfileMemberNetherIslandPlayerData`
+`func NewSkyBlockProfileMemberNetherIslandPlayerData(abiphone SkyBlockProfileMemberNetherIslandPlayerDataAbiphone, ) *SkyBlockProfileMemberNetherIslandPlayerData`

 NewSkyBlockProfileMemberNetherIslandPlayerData instantiates a new SkyBlockProfileMemberNetherIslandPlayerData object This constructor will assign default values to properties that have it defined,